52147/Login-App/README.md

 # Login-App

-This is a personal information app built with React.js.
+This is a login app built with React.js.
 Users can enter first name, last name, and email address.
 When they are entering the data, alert while changing at the same time.

 ## Update gh-pages
 ```